bcyang/2fa-filler/README.md

 To test it, open the `test-2fa.html` and you should see the code generated under the corresponding service and it should match what you have in your Google Authenticator

+#### The experience with `Cursor`
+It did a goog job in the beginning.
+Creating all the necessary files, built the popup to manage secrets (using storage) and use messaging between content.js and background.js (service) for cleaner separation of front/backend.
+However,

+1. the TOTP generation code is wrong (the bit manipulation looks cryptic and result is wrong).
+I end up having GPT generate a code in its place (well, GPT's logic is right but has a syntax error, too)
+2. I asked cursor to tweak something, it ended up regenerate lots of codes and wiped out some of my changes.
+I wasn't super-suprised as this is what GenAI does.
+Whatever backend you use, it doesn't really have a state of mind.
+3. It tends not to do any clean-ups of the "littering" (intermediate stuff it generates when I ask it to do something - additional node packages, ...).
+I suppose this is not in GenAI's priority either.

+All in all, though, I'd give it a thump up - this allows me to crank out another useful tool for myself in an hour or two.